akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 This step is crucial in ensuring a smooth and efficient validation process, as well as maximizing the potential success of your app.
 :::

-## Your app must have a good user experience
+## Your app must have a good user experience (UX)

 A poor app user experience can negatively impact both, your brand and Akeneo brand.

-At Akeneo, we've always believed that a good user experience is not an option.
+At Akeneo, we've always believed that a good app user experience is not an option.

 **That's why we will be particularly vigilant to ensure that your app meets the following criteria:**